nitzan-treg/Polar_Trail/README.md

 </p>

 <p align="center">
-   You are welcome to explore all of the
+   You are welcome to explore all of them
    <a href="https://github.com/nitzan-treg/community_projects/">
       here
    </a>